mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 ## Explanations with Feature Attributions
-Feature attribution methods aim to idenitfy the input features (e.g. pixels) most important to the prediction.
+Feature attribution methods aim to identify the input features (e.g. pixels) most important to the prediction.
 Given a model and input, a feature attribution method assigns each input feature a score of its importance to the model output.
 Well known feature attribution methods include: gradient saliency-based